 Joint call between MOSBRI, iNext-Discovery and Instruct-ERIC.

-The call is open from the 15th of January to the 30th of March 2023.
+The call is now closed (it was open from the 15th of January to the 30th of March 2023).

 International research and innovation initiatives are most effective to tackle global challenges and thus they have become a strategic priority for the European Union.
 In recent years, European research infrastructures have been working to strengthen the collaboration with the global structural biology community, for instance through the organisation of highly successful international calls-for-proposals.
 MOSBRI has joined in this endeavour with Instruct-ERIC and iNEXT-Discovery to launch a joint international access call.